-This study has merit as it is the first to confront the diagnostic performances of scintigraphy, a widely used test, and CE, the method with the highest diagnostic yield.
-All examinations were performed in the Gastroenterology and Nuclear Medicine Departments of the same hospital by highly trained medical professionals.
-However, this study has several limitations.
-First, it is a single-center retrospective study.
-Second, the number of patients included was relatively small, which may affect the generalizability of our results.
-Third, most of these patients were seen for iron-deficient anemia in multiple medical specialties.
+This study has merit in being the first to confront the diagnostic performances of scintigraphy, a widely used test, and CE, the method with the highest diagnostic yield.
+All exams were performed in the Gastroenterology and Nuclear Medicine Departments of the same hospital center, with highly trained medical professionals.
+However, this study presents several limitations: first, it is a single center retrospective study.
+Second, the number of included patients was relatively small, which may affect the generalizability of our results.
+Third, most of these patients were for iron-deficient anemia in multiple medical specialties.
 Therefore, medical practices regarding the request of CE or scintigraphy may have varied markedly.
-Fourth, the interval between CE and scintigraphy was large.
-This may have contributed to discordant findings between CE and scintigraphy.
-The effect of wider intervals may be particularly important for intermittent or short-lived bleeds.
+Third, the interval between CE and scintigraphy was large.
+This may have contributed for discordant findings between CE and scintigraphy.
+The effect of wider intervals may be particularly important for intermittent or short-lived bleedings.
 Moreover, therapeutic strategies implemented during this interval were not accounted for.
-Therefore, although a subanalysis demonstrated similar results between those with intervals over two months and those not exceeding two months, the potential influence of this interval on the final results cannot be ignored.
-Finally, information regarding symptoms, current medications, and other risk factors for OGIB (e.g., NSAIDs) was not systematically reported in medical files, thus hindering an assessment of these variables.
+Therefore, although a sub-analysis demonstrated similar results between those with intervals over two months and those not exceeding two months, the potential influence of this interval on the final results cannot be ignored.
+Finally, information regarding symptoms, current medications and other risk factors for OGIB (e.g., NSAIDs) was not systematically reported on medical files, thus hindering control for such variables.

 In conclusion, this study reinforces the existing evidence questioning the role of scintigraphy for the workup of patients with OGIB.
 In fact, no concordance was observed between the scintigraphy results and those of a high diagnostic yield technique such as CE.
 The latter has proven to be an efficient diagnostic tool and the most cost-effective approach to OGIB patients.
-On the other hand, the investigation, follow-up, and treatment of patients with OGIB is rarely determined by scintigraphy results, whereas CE influences subsequent follow-up for most patients.
-Therefore, the results presented in this study lead us to question the true clinical usefulness of ^{99m}Tc RBC scintigraphy when caring for these patients.
+On the other hand, investigation, follow up, and treatment of patients with OGIB is rarely determined by scintigraphy results, whereas CE influences subsequent follow up for most patients.
+Therefore, the results presented in this study lead to question the true clinical usefulness of ^{99m}Tc RBC scintigraphy when caring for these patients.